fakeneuron/CalenBooker/README.md

    - Implemented database tables, views, and RLS policies.

-5. **Client Meeting Notification System**:
+5. **Client Appointment Notification System**:

-   - Added meeting scheduling with profile check and calendar integration; removed unused dependencies.
+   - Added appointment scheduling with profile check and calendar integration; removed unused dependencies.

 6. **Deployment**:

    - Deployed frontend to Netlify with HTTPS and configured auth redirects.

-7. **Meeting Scheduler Enhancements**:
+7. **Appointment Scheduler Enhancements**:
-   - Added a "Service Type" field to `MeetingScheduler.js` with preset options and manual "Other" entry, displayed in `MeetingConfirmation.js` and `MeetingsTable.js`, with `service_type` column added to the `meetings` table.
+   - Added a "Service Type" field to `AppointmentScheduler.js` with preset options and manual "Other" entry, displayed in `AppointmentConfirmation.js` and `AppointmentsTable.js`, with `service_type` column added to the `appointments` table.
-   - Added "Status" indicators to `MeetingScheduler.js` (dropdown with "Confirmed," "Pending," "Cancelled") and `MeetingsTable.js` (color-coded display), with `status` column added to the `meetings` table.
+   - Added "Status" indicators to `AppointmentScheduler.js` (dropdown with "Confirmed," "Pending," "Cancelled") and `AppointmentsTable.js` (color-coded display), with `status` column added to the `appointments` table.
-   - Added a "Time Zone" field to `BusinessProfile.js`, stored in `business_profile` as `time_zone`, and displayed on `MeetingConfirmation.js` with the meeting time for clarity.
+   - Added a "Time Zone" field to `BusinessProfile.js`, stored in `business_profile` as `time_zone`, and displayed on `AppointmentConfirmation.js` with the appointment time for clarity.
    - Redesigned `Home.js` into a professional landing page with a Kawaii aesthetic, featuring a hero section, feature highlights, and updated app-wide styles in `styles.js` for a cohesive cute look.
    - Enhanced `Navbar.js` with a Kawaii-styled user icon dropdown for "Business Profile," "Settings," and "Logout," and a top-level "Schedule Appointment" link, with click-outside collapse functionality.
+   - Refactored nomenclature from "Meeting" to "Appointment" across all frontend files, UI text, Supabase table (`meetings` to `appointments`), and documentation for consistency.

 ### To-Dos